ghostandthemachine/sketchpad/CEmerick_Ideal_IDE.md

 - maven (and eventually, clojure <a href="http://polyglot.sonatype.org/">polyglot maven</a>) support

-- <strike>ensure that project settings, REPL configuration, etc. etc. are all driven from the POM</strike>
+- ~~ensure that project settings, REPL configuration, etc. etc. are all driven from the POM~~

-- <strike>insofar as lein becomes a mainstay of clojure development, support will be needed for it as well</strike>
+- ~~insofar as lein becomes a mainstay of clojure development, support will be needed for it as well~~

 - Refactoring (rarely needed, but when needed, it would be <strong>incredibly</strong>helpful)

-	+ <strike>This would almost certainly be limited in static usage – local renames, and such.</strike>
+	+ ~~This would almost certainly be limited in static usage – local renames, and such.~~
-	+ <strike>Given an open REPL that&#8217;s had my entire application loaded (and therefore should be able to use function/var metadata to its fullest), I should be able to do damn near anything you can do in a top-notch Java IDE (within the bounds of what&#8217;s relevant, anyway).
+	+ ~~Given an open REPL that&#8217;s had my entire application loaded (and therefore should be able to use function/var metadata to its fullest), I should be able to do damn near anything you can do in a top-notch Java IDE (within the bounds of what&#8217;s relevant, anyway).
-	+ the equivalent of Java IDEs&#8217; &#8220;organize imports&#8221; in clojure ns use/import/require clauses</strike>
+	+ the equivalent of Java IDEs&#8217; &#8220;organize imports&#8221; in clojure ns use/import/require clauses~~

 - Static analysis